Dog Warts : Types & Treatments

 There are three common appearances of dog warts:

-- If that small, mushroom like wart begins to grow in size and ulcerate, your dog could have a problem.
-Have the wart diagnosed by your veterinarian, who will probably have it removed.
+2. If that small, mushroom like wart begins to grow in size and ulcerate, your dog could have a problem.
+Have the wart diagnosed by your veterinarian, who may have it removed.

 Dog Warts vs. Papillomas